Empowering Teens & Young Adults

 Our Founder

-Monika's background spans classroom teaching, student advising, and collaborating with School Counseling, Deans' Offices, Athletics, and co-curricular offices.
-She began her work with a focus on Diversity, Equity & Inclusion — supporting students of all backgrounds to thrive in and beyond their teenage years.
+Her background spans classroom teaching, student advising, and collaboration across School Counseling, Deans' Offices, Athletics, and co-curricular programs.
+She began her career with a focus on Diversity, Equity & Inclusion, supporting students of all backgrounds to thrive in and beyond their teenage years.

 Who We Serve